aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

   The interactions between the simple rules of your agents create the global emergent patterns, so make it easy to change them while you are testing your system.
-In this example the impatience of one horse archer starts a emergent oscillation.
+In this example the impatience of one horse archer starts an emergent oscillation.
 The amount of this impatience could be turned into an attribute of the Horse Archer class so that you can parametrize it, and tune it while testing the team of horse archers.

 .. _mesh_network: https://github.com/aleph2c/miros/blob/master/examples/mesh_network.py